Toward Robust GraphRAG: Mitigating Retrieval Drift and Hallucination from Imperfect Knowledge Graphs: Methodology

 \paragraph{Textual Recovery for Unresolved Constraints.} For an unresolved constraint $\tau_u\in\mathcal{P}_U$, we activate textual recovery to supplement evidence without committing uncertain structural bindings.
-Given a query-specific set of passages $U(q)$, we first retrieve candidates by measuring the semantic similarity between the constraint representation and each passage.
-Specifically, we compute a similarity score:
+Given a query-specific set of passages $U(q)$, we first retrieve the top-$K_t'$ ($K_t'$=8) passages by measuring semantic similarity between the linearized constraint and each passage.
+We then rerank the retrieved passages with a cross-encoder over the query, the current constraint, and the passage text, and keep the top-$K_t$ passages as the supplemental textual evidence set $\mathcal{T}_u^{txt}$.
+This recovery branch reduces propagating uncertain structural bindings.